 Common traumatic brain injuries symptoms to watch for:

 - Loss of coordination

 - Numbness in fingers and toes

 This list is not exhaustive, and you should reach out to a medical professional if you are concerned that you are suffering from a brain injury.

-If you have suffered a TBI in a car accident, do not hesitate to reach out to a knowledgeable brain injury attorney at Hach & Rose, LLP.
+If you have suffered traumatic brain injuries in a car accident, do not hesitate to contact a knowledgeable brain injury attorney at Hach & Rose, LLP.
 We will help you get the compensation you need and deserve.
 Call our office at (212) 779-0057 or reach out online to schedule a free consultation today.